dashaun/enhancing-software-design-with-spring-modulith/docs/markdown/3-rational.md

-## Onboarding
+### Onboarding

-- Making the right thing to do, the easy thing to do
+Make the right thing to do, the easy thing to do

-## Scale
+Notes:
+- Accelerate the onboarding process
+- Formalize the process
+- Simplify the process

+---

+### Scaling

-- minimum of 3 instances in production
+Minimum of 3 instances in production

+Notes:
+- Orders
+- Inventory
+- Users
+- At least three instances of each

+---

-## Patching
+### Patching

-- Patching is a critical part of the software development lifecycle
+Patching is a critical part of the software development lifecycle

+(Spring Boot 3.3 coming May 23rd)

+Notes:
+- When the next version of Spring Boot comes out
+- How many repositories need patching?

+---

-## Documenting
+### Documenting

+Test Driven Documentation is the other TDD

+Notes:
+- Spring REST docs (OpenAPI)
+- Documentation driving the code

+---

-## Testing
+### Testing

+- @DataJpaTest
+- @WebMvcTest
+- @JdbcTest
+- @DataMongoTest
+- @JsonTest
+- @RestClientTest

+Notes:
+- Slices are awesome
+- write tests for specific parts of your application
+- in isolation
+- without bootstrapping the whole Spring Context

+---

-## Getting to Production
+### Getting to Production

 - Software supply chains
 - Artifacts
 - Distributed systems

+---

+### Fallacies of Distributed Systems

+- The network is reliable
+- Latency is zero
+- Bandwidth is infinite
+- The network is secure
+- Topology doesn't change
+- There is one administrator
+- Transport cost is zero
+- The network is homogeneous

+Notes:
+- Remember, remember